 Using the Workload Manager Projects feature, enterprises can create a workflow to represent their devops process, setup participants and environments, and enforce monetary and resource limits from one central location.

 Create and configure various phases that map to the devops process.

 - Choose participant applications

 A project does not allow you to:

-- Define application profiles – You must define Application Profile first before associating them with a project.
+Define application profiles – You must define an Application Profile first before associating it with a project.

-- Create users – You must Create Standard Users in CloudCenter before adding them as participants.
+Create users – You must create users in the Suite Admin UI before adding them as participants.